Satellite Based Augmentation System (SBAS) Development

 The addition of a certified SBAS can assist in landing solutions by enabling vertical guidance from GPS (ILS like approaches).

-However, the SBAS test-bed signal will not be available for instrument flying because the signal cannot be used for safety-of-life applications.
+Remember, the SBAS test-bed signal will not be available for instrument flying because the signal cannot be used for safety-of-life applications.

 More information on the SBAS test-bed can be found on the LINZ site.